Clean vs. Dirty Stainless Steel

 places to find stainless steel scrap

 Stainless steel has been discussed many times but always warrants a revisit.
 There are different types of stainless steel, but one of the biggest things we stress is making sure the stainless steel is CLEAN.
-Cleaning stainless steel is one of the bigger problems when it comes to scrapping.
+Cleaning stainless steel is one of the bigger problems when scrapping.
 Let’s take a dishwasher, for example.

-Clean Stainless Steel
+What Makes Clean Stainless Steel?

-Dirty Stainless Steel
+What Makes Dirty Stainless Steel?

-Questions on your stainless steel?
+Questions about your clean or dirty steel?

 Just let us know, and we will help you get an answer soon.